xyryc/QuickDrop/client/README.md

 - **📥 Receiver:** View incoming parcels, confirm deliveries, and track package statuses.
 - **🛠️ Admin:** Manage users and parcels, update statuses, and monitor all operations.

-Logisti Core ensures **efficiency, scalability, and user-friendliness** with its robust backend and fully responsive frontend.
+QuickDrop ensures **efficiency, scalability, and user-friendliness** with its robust backend and fully responsive frontend.

 ---